01-edu/public/subjects/mini-framework/README.md

 </html>
 ```

-The html above can be written as:
+The HTML above can be written as:

 ```json
 {